 “Expect the incoming Secretary of Agriculture to achieve tangible results that are easy to explain, because that is Vilsack€™s style.
 He will immerse himself in a few specific issues, come up with a few policy ideas, and set to work building a political consensus, diluting the original ideas when necessary.
 Don€™t expect Vilsack, a consummate pragmatist, to turn America€™s food system upside down anytime soon.”

-For more reaction to the Vilsack selection read this Iowa Independent story where you can find out who is happy and who is dissapointed in Obama’s choice.
+For more reaction to the Vilsack selection read this Iowa Independent story where you can find out who is happy and who is disappointed in Obama’s choice.

 Only time will tell how this appointment will affect Canadians.
 I think just like the President Elect, Canadians will nervously await the ripples of change as they come north.